QuantumCompiler/Recipe-Genie/WEEKLY_STATUS.md

     - First attempt at implementing user sessions and testing in separate files from index.js file.
 - In Progress:
     - Verify implementation and migrate into index.js if needed.

+# Week 12:

+## Weston Brach:

+- In Progress:
+    - Milestone 6 and 7